Revocable Anonymous Credentials from Attribute-Based Encryption: Revocation

 Note that the Client does not know $g^{\gamma^{n+1}}$, hence, this algorithm fails when the condition $i \in V \cap V_{old}$ is not verified, i.e. a Client cannot update its $wit_i$ if $i$ is not (no more) in $V$ as a result of a revocation.
+In this case the update operation returns $wit_i^\prime=\bot$.